Tell us about yourself, what is your background?

 Mistakes to avoid when hiring a designer

-Looking for a designer can be a daunting task, but with these tips, you'll be able to avoid costly mistakes and find the perfect candidate.
+Looking for talent can be a daunting task, but with these tips, you’ll be able to avoid costly mistakes and find the perfect candidate.

 Avoid merging several roles